Donut-Digital/P4events/content/collections/pages/marquee-hire-preston.md

             content:
               -
                 type: text
-                text: "Are you looking to hire a marquee in Preston for an upcoming event?\_ P4 Events are specialists in outdoor events and weddings and our team is here to help make your ideas a reality.\_Whether you are planning a big birthday party, corporate event, anniversary or engagement party, we can supply a beautiful marquee to suit all events.\_Offering a flexible solution to your event planning problems, P4 Events offer marquees with maximum floor space and our team has a reputation in Lancashire for delivering great marquees at affordable prices.\_ There are many reasons why you may need to use a marquee so here are a couple of examples to give you some inspiration!\_"
+                text: "Are you looking to hire a marquee in Preston for an upcoming event?\_ P4 Events are specialists in outdoor events and weddings and our team is here to help make your ideas a reality.\_Whether you are planning a big birthday party, corporate event, anniversary or engagement party, we can supply a beautiful marquee to suit all events.\_Offering a flexible solution to your event planning problems, P4 Events offer marquees with maximum floor space and our team has a reputation in Preston for delivering great marquees at affordable prices.\_ There are many reasons why you may need to use a marquee so here are a couple of examples to give you some inspiration!\_"
       -
         id: lj1vf4t3
         hero_image: p4events/boothbarsandlayouts.png